 We are committed to funding conflict prevention and management for people from diverse national, social, or cultural groups and to inclusive leadership development in the field.

-- Expanding the use of dispute resolution processes tailored to the conflict.
+We support research and increasing resources, education, and the use of alternative dispute resolution that is tailored to the conflict.